 What Happens If Your Car Insurance Lapses?

 Maybe you were a little short on cash last month.
 Maybe your car broke down.
 Maybe you just forgot.
-Either way, you didn’t pay your car insurance company on time.
-So what happens if your car insurance lapses?
+Either way, you didn’t pay your car insurance company on time causing your coverage to lapse.
+So what happens when your car insurance lapses?

 It might seem like no big deal — there’s always a grace period, right?
-And why should you pay car insurance if your car’s not on the road?
 The truth is, a car insurance lapse is a big deal.
 Even a short lapse can result in:

 - A rate increase